WHAT IS A WORK ACCIDENT?

 1. GENERAL CONDITIONS

-The organization shall establish, document, maintain and continually improve an OH&S management system in accordance with the requirements of this OH&S standard and determine how the OH&S management system will meet these requirements.
+The organization must establish, document, maintain and continually improve an OHS management system in accordance with the requirements of this OHS standard and determine how the OHS management system will meet these requirements.

-The organization should describe and document the scope of its OSH management system.
+The organization must describe and document the scope of the OSH management system.

 2. OCCUPATIONAL HEALTH AND SAFETY POLICY

-The OHS policy should ensure the following: It should be appropriate to the nature and magnitude of the organization's OH&S risks.
-A framework for setting and reviewing OSH targets should include a commitment to prevent injuries and ill health and to continually improve OSH management and OHS performance.
-It must be documented, implemented and maintained.
-It should be announced to all employees under the control of the organization so that employees are aware of their individual OHS responsibilities.
+The OSH policy should ensure that: It is appropriate to the nature and magnitude of the organisation’s OSH risks.
+It should include a commitment to prevent injuries and ill health and to continuously improve OSH management and OSH performance.
+It should provide a framework for setting and reviewing OSH objectives.
+It should be documented, implemented and maintained.
+It should be communicated to all employees under the organisation’s control so that employees are aware of their individual OSH responsibilities.
 It should be accessible to interested parties.
-It should be reviewed periodically to ensure that the organization remains relevant and relevant to it.
+It should be reviewed periodically to ensure that it remains relevant and appropriate to the organisation.

-Topics that can be covered in the OHS policy; reducing accidents, safe working environment, reducing risks, training and participation of employees, importance given to healthcare professionals, compliance with laws, continuous improvement.
+Topics that can be covered in the OHS policy are; reducing accidents, safe working environment, reducing risks, training and participation of employees, importance given to health workers, compliance with the law, continuous development.

 3. PLANNING